Recreational hiker, novice trip report writer, nature lover.

 We ascended through the steep terrain to a flat clearing where Nye ran off to the right and Street to the left.
 It took us two hours and fifteen minutes to get to that point.
 Many of the trail summaries we followed had people there in two and a half, so we felt pretty good with our pace.

 With some light fatigue still lingering, we ate a quick bite and then went the .1 miles over to Nye.
 It was a bit of up and down through some tight wooded and muddy terrain.
 It only took about fifteen minutes to get to the Nye sign.
-There was one outlook towards Street, but otherwise it was a pretty wooded area with not much to look at.
+There was a lookout from the top of a big rock just before the summit that will be your only view, but otherwise it was a pretty wooded area with not much to look at.

 We headed back down to the junction and then up towards Street.
 We had read it was .4 miles up to Street and the terrain was still fairly muddy early on.
 It eventually got woody and rocky and led us back up to a forested summit where we met another duo who had passed us just before the junction to Street and Nye.

-At the summit, there were a couple of openings to look out, but still not much of a view of anything of note.
+At the summit, there are little trails that head east and south and we found a couple that had decent views.
+The south one in particular was pretty nice.
 We took a few photos and then started back down.
 The descent back to the junction took about twenty minutes.

 We had a bet going for the day that we wouldn't see more than ten people.
 We passed a father and his two sons and then were passed by the duo, so we were at five to that point.

 The descent down had a few tricky parts up high.
 It was pretty rocky and steep and there were more than a few downed logs that made for awkward body angles.
 We both smack our heads going under one when we didn't see the broken branch on the underside of it.